python-trio/trio/docs/source/tutorial.rst

 Next, we define ``parent`` as an async function that's going to run ``child1`` and ``child2`` concurrently.
 It does this by creating a "nursery", and then "spawning" them both in the nursery (we'll go over this in more detail below).
-The output is:
+The output looks like:

 .. code-block:: none